coderkevin/mini-nes/README.md

 However the following features are (will be) supported

+Still to do:
-o Power button support
+- Power/Reset button support
+- Safe shutdown
+- Sleep mode and restart
-o Reset button support
+- Reset button to reset game
-o RFID Cartidge support
+- RFID Cartidge support
-o rsync game library synchronization
+- rsync game library synchronization

 I'll update the above list with progress as it goes.